CelesteClassic/cc2tastool/README.md

 <img src="https://raw.githubusercontent.com/db0z/cc2tastool/main/preview.gif">

 A set of tools to make Tool Assisted Speedruns for Celeste Classic 2.
 Tools run directly under PICO-8 as modded versions of the game, based upon the token-optimized smalleste2 by @Meep and @gonengazit.
 Storing and reloading states is implemented via deepcopying of the `objects` table, minus certain objects that are completely static, plus a few global variables.
 Because PICO-8 limits RAM usage, this means that large levels require you to work in relatively small segments (not too small, at least about 200 frames).
-Also, because of the hacky nature of this method, it seems to be still possible that segments don't play back correctly, but don't worry about it I fixed all of it 100%.

 The tools are 2 PICO-8 carts: edit.p8 and play.p8